o-romanova/Datalearn/DE-101/Module2/readme.md

 	from
 		public.orders)

--- select the current year data from CTE and join it with basically the same table (from subquery) but using year-1 (thus, same month, but previous year), then do the calculations select
+/* select the current year data from CTE and join it with basically the same table (from subquery) but using year-1
-	current_year.order_year_month,
-	ROUND(current_year.current_profit - prev_year.prev_profit, 2) as profit_YoY,
+ * (thus, same month, but previous year), then do the calculations*/ select current_year.order_year_month, ROUND(current_year.current_profit, 2) as profit, ROUND(current_year.current_profit - prev_year.prev_profit, 2) as profit_YoY,
 	ROUND((current_year.current_profit - prev_year.prev_profit) / ABS(prev_year.prev_profit) * 100) as percent_diff
 from